How To Spot Fake Chanel Handbags

 Chanel is also a brand that is heavily copied, replicas cost up to hundreds of pounds! and can be difficult for the untrained eye to spot.

 As Chanel is a brand which has remained popular for decades there are many fakes out there and each bag requires thorough assessment, but there are some key things the Store Managers and I look for when authenticating a Chanel.
+Before we get started though, you’re probably reading this because you’re interested in buying a Vintage Chanel Bag, so it is worth while checking out our collection on Vintage Chanel Bags, which are all guaranteed authentic.

 When we receive a Chanel in store the first thing we look at is the authenticity code.
 This code of a Chanel Classic 2.55 will be in the front left corner of the bag.
 Bags originally are sold with an Authenticity Card as shown below.
 The code on the card should always match the serial number inside the bag.
 Each serial number reflects when the bag was made, if a brand new code had a serial number or sticker which would reflect an older model this may indicate a fake.
 I have created a guide to the codes and the appearance of the sticker below: